BestTimesToVisit.com Logo

 safety

-Wellington is a very safe city, but always be aware of your surroundings, especially at night.
-Stick to well-lit areas and let someone know your plans if you're heading out for a solo hike in the surrounding hills, like the popular Mount Victoria track.
+Wellington is generally very safe, but like any city, be aware of your surroundings, especially at night.
+Stick to well-lit areas and if you're out late, consider using a ride-sharing app like Uber or a local taxi service rather than walking long distances alone.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.